LukePappa/Ourism/text.md

 Fulfillment from simply existing is called Ennea.
-One who cultivates Ennea is an Ourite.
+One who devotes oneself to cultivating Ennea is an Ourite.